The Academy of Nutrition and Dietetics provides thorough information on the requirements and process to become a registered dietitian nutritionist.

 The program’s policy for filling open internship positions after the spring match is to first seek qualified applicants from the original or past applicant pools.
 If openings remain after reviewing the original applicants, the program will invite qualified graduates from the Virginia Tech DPD program to apply.
 If there are no qualified graduates from the Virginia Tech DPD program, qualified graduates from other Commonwealth of Virginia accredited DPD programs will be invited to apply.

-Virginia Tech does not discriminate against employees, students, or applicants on the basis of age, color, disability, gender, national origin, political affiliation, race, religion, sexual orientation, genetic information, veteran status, or any other basis protected by law.
+Virginia Tech does not discriminate against employees, students, or applicants on the basis of age, color, disability, gender, gender identity, gender expression, national origin, political affiliation, race, religion, sexual orientation, genetic information, or veteran status; or otherwise discriminate against employees or applicants who inquire about, discuss, or disclose their compensation or the compensation of other employees, or applicants; or any other basis protected by law.